stuntrally/stuntrally3/docs/Developing.md

 Code in `pipe glass 2nd item` section of [Road_Mesh.cpp](../src/road/Road_Mesh.cpp).

 Transparent objects are sorted by Ogre-Next so they don't blink randomly like in old Ogre.
-There is though a less noticable issue with order on borders showin elipses between pipe segments [screen here](https://forums.ogre3d.org/viewtopic.php?p=553945&sid=6798838bbed3be6881aa07bf10012412#p553945).
+There is though a less noticeable issue with order on borders showing ellipses between pipe segments [screen here](https://forums.ogre3d.org/viewtopic.php?p=553945&sid=6798838bbed3be6881aa07bf10012412#p553945).

 From [post](https://forums.ogre3d.org/viewtopic.php?p=556887#p556887), only:
 - Ogre has an Order Independent Transparency demo with WBOIT method.